UtrechtUniversity/ricgraph-instances/open_ricgraph_demo_server_202509/README.md

 ## More information

 * Website Ricgraph: [www.ricgraph.eu](https://www.ricgraph.eu).
-* Try the Open Ricgraph demo server for yourself:
+* Try the Open Ricgraph demo server:
   [https://explorer.ricgraph.eu](https://explorer.ricgraph.eu).
-* For more about the Pilot project Open Ricgraph demo server, such as what we are doing, and how you can participate, go to the webpage [Open Ricgraph demo server](https://www.ricgraph.eu/pilot-project-open-ricgraph-demo-server.html).
+* For more information about the Pilot project Open Ricgraph demo server, such as what we are doing, and how you can participate, go to the webpage [Open Ricgraph demo server](https://www.ricgraph.eu/pilot-project-open-ricgraph-demo-server.html).
-* This directory (where you are now) contains files that are specific to the Open Ricgraph demo server.
+* This directory (where you are now) contains files that are specific to the pilot project Open Ricgraph demo server.
 * All other files can be found in the
   [Ricgraph GitHub repository](https://github.com/UtrechtUniversity/ricgraph).